reyemtm/mapbox-layer-control/README.md

 *This is very much in development and may change without notice.*

 ### version 0.0.8
-- Clarification that for the date filter to work the date field format has to be ``yyyy/MM/dd``.
+- For the date filter to work the date field format has to be in ``yyyy/MM/dd`` or Epoch time.
-- ``layerControlSimple.js is being deprecated and will no longer be updated.
+- ``layerControlSimple.js`` will no longer be updated.
 - New date filter option of `epoch` converts the date filter to Epoch time.

 ### version 0.0.6